stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 The chosen weapon must meet these criteria:
 * The weapon must be a simple or martial weapon.
 * You must be proficient with it.
-* It must lack the unwieldy and special properties.
+* It must lack the unwieldy and two-handed properties.

 #### Deflect Missiles
-If you catch a missile that was shot at you, you can spend 1 chi point to make a ranged attack as a free action with the weapon or piece of ammunition you just caught.
+If you catch a missile that was shot at you, you can spend 1 chi point to immediately make a ranged attack with the weapon or piece of ammunition you just caught.
 You make this attack with proficiency, regardless of your weapon proficiencies, and the missile counts as a monk weapon for the attack, which has a normal range of 20 feet and a long range of 60 feet.

 #### Flurry of Blows
-Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.
+When you use the Strike action, you may spend 1 Chi point.
+If you do, your next Strike before the end of your turn does not suffer from multi-attack penalty.

 #### Focussed Aim
 When you miss with an attack roll, you can spend 2 chi points to reroll your attack roll, potentially turning the miss into a hit.

 #### Patient Defense
-You can spend 1 ki point to take the Dodge action as a bonus action on your turn.
+You can spend 1 ki point to take reduce the Dodge action to 1 Action.

 #### Quickened Healing
 As an action, you can spend 2 ki points and roll your recovery die.
 You regain an amount of stamina equal to the number rolled plus your wisdom bonus.

 #### Step of the Wind
-You can spend 1 ki point to take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn.
+You can spend 1 ki point to reduce the cost of the Disengage or Dash actions to 1 Action until the start of your next turn, and your jump distance is doubled for the turn.

 ### Stunning Strike
 #### *Cost:* 5 Character Points